beltoforion/openai-ghostwriter/README.md

 # openai-ghostwriter

-A python script for fully automatically creating web articles with images about any topic by using OpenAI's GPT-3.
+A python script for fully automatically creating web articles with images.
+The scipt uses OpenAI's GPT-3 as a content creator.
+You need to have an API-Key in order to use the script.

 ## Usage